tf01/ytrecap_clone_script/README.md

 - Create a new folder on your pc, and open it
 - Copy the `.py` script and `watch-history.json` into this folder
 - Press Alt-D and type `powershell` to open a powershell window in this folder
-- type `python analyse` and then press tab to autocomplete the script name
+- Type `python analyse` and then press tab to autocomplete the script name
 - Press enter

 A file named `output.txt` should be generated with the results!
 Let me know if something goes wrong